christianandredietrich/iOS-SDK/advanced.md

 This property sets the shadow or edge color.

-If this value isnil, the shadow or edge style of the caption text will be rendered in default content defined value or transparent if it is not defined.
+If this value is nil, the shadow or edge style of the caption text will be rendered in default content defined value or transparent if it is not defined.

 > **Note** To ensure that the chosen edge styles are displayed, set `shadowColor` to the desired color value, taking into account the colors of the font/background and font/shadow color opacity (`fontColor` and `backgroundColor`, `fontColorOpacity`, `shadowColorOpacity`).